dsomel21/react-native-check-box/README.md

 Issues are welcome.
 Please add a screenshot of bug and code snippet.
 Quickest way to solve issue is to reproduce it on one of the examples.

 Pull requests are welcome.
-If you want to change API or making something big better to create issue and discuss it first.
+If you want to change the API or make something big, then please open an issue so we can discuss it.

 ---